-- (1) Each Additional Obligation Industry Work Premises (except for retail facilities) must have a High Risk COVIDSafe Plan. - (1) A High Risk COVIDSafe Plan is comprised of: - (a) a COVIDSafe Plan completed in accordance with the requirements in the Workplace Directions (No. 6) (regardless of whether an Additional Obligation Industry is required to have a COVIDSafe Plan under the Workplace Directions (No. 6)); and
+- (2) A High Risk COVIDSafe Plan is comprised of: - (a) a COVIDSafe Plan completed in accordance with the requirements in the Workplace Directions (No. 7) (regardless of whether an Additional Obligation Industry is required to have a COVIDSafe Plan under the Workplace Directions (No. 7)); and

-- (b) an Additional Obligation Industry attachment to the COVIDSafe Plan for the relevant industry in the form specified on the Business Victoria website. - (2) The employer and the employer's workers must comply with the High Risk COVIDSafe Plan. - (3) An employer must: - (a) comply with any direction given by an Authorised Officer or WorkSafe inspector to modify a High Risk COVIDSafe Plan, including: - (iii) following an outbreak of confirmed cases of 2019-nCoV at a Work Premises; - (iv) if the Authorised Officer considers that the High Risk COVIDSafe Plan is not fit for purpose; and - (b) implement any modifications required in accordance with subclause 4(a).
+- (b) an Additional Obligation Industry attachment to the COVIDSafe Plan for the relevant industry in the form specified on the Business Victoria website (as amended from time to time by the Victorian Government). - (3) An employer and the employer's workers must comply with the High Risk COVIDSafe Plan. - (4) An employer must: - (a) comply with any direction given by an Authorised Officer or WorkSafe inspector to modify a High Risk COVIDSafe Plan, including (but not limited to): - (i) following an outbreak of confirmed cases of 2019-nCoV at a Work Premises: - (ii) if the Authorised Officer considers that the High Risk COVIDSafe Plan is not fit for purpose; and - (b) implement any modifications required in accordance with subclause (4)(a).